DanushH/DanushH/README.md

 <br/>

-I'm a recent graduate in computer science with a passion for **Data Science** and **Machine Learning**.
+I currently work as a Data Analyst, where I’m gaining hands-on exposure to real-world data workflows in regulated environments.
+My role involves working with both unstructured text data and structured numerical datasets, with a strong focus on accuracy, traceability, and data quality.

 Welcome to my GitHub profile!
 Here you'll find projects and repositories related to:

+- 📊 Data Analysis & Visualization
+- 🚀 Machine Learning & Deep Learning
 - 🌐 Software Engineering
-- 🚀 Machine Learning & Deep Learning
-- 📊 Data Analysis & Visualization
 - 💻 Data Engineering
 - 📚 Learning Resources & Tutorials